 Mixing soft cotton bedding with delicate calico prints is a key design move in vintage cottagecore aesthetic bedrooms.
 These natural fibers breathe easily and evoke warmth, comfort, and nostalgia.
 Layer pillows, throws, and quilts in tonal variations for depth and dimension.
 The result is a bed that feels welcoming, slow, and deeply restful.
 Add ruffles, embroidery, or buttons for a tactile flourish.

-- Furniture: reclaimed pine farmhouse bed with turned posts and carved headboard
+- Furniture: rustic pine farmhouse headboard with turned finials

-- Lighting: brass swing-arm wall sconce with fabric shade
+- Lighting: vintage brass swing-arm wall sconce with fabric shade

 19. Mismatched Tableware Magic